ydahal1/ydahal1/jokes.md

-What do you call a fish wearing a bowtie?
-Sofishticated.
+What is a vampire's favorite fruit?
+A blood orange.

 [
-Sun Dec  7 00:33:14 UTC 2025
+Mon Dec  8 00:30:30 UTC 2025
  ]